Christian Formation at Saint Alban’s Episcopal Church in Fort Wayne, Indiana

 Chapel.
 This year we are excited to have a chapel service for all the children.
 The chapel service will be held downstairs in the Good Shepherd Chapel on every first Sunday of the month.
 The children will learn about worship in this time.

-Teachers This year we have another great group of teachers: Melissa Townsend, Vicki Irvine, Erin Layden, John Lorenzen and Janine Steinbrunner.
-Cindy Spice is the Vestry director for Christian Formation while Janine Steinbrunner is our Church School leader.
-If you have any questions, then please do not hesitate to ask Cindy or Janine..
+Teachers This year we have another great group of teachers: Melissa Townsend, Vicki Irvine, Erin Layden, John Lorenzen, Christina Connelly, Mary Ann Crocker, and Janine Steinbrunner.
+Elaine Fazzaro is the Vestry director for Christian Formation while Janine Steinbrunner is our Church School leader.
+If you have any questions, then please do not hesitate to ask Elaine or Janine..

 Events Church School involves much more than class activity.
 We have four Sunday school food collections for our food bank.
 Father Layden puts together a pamphlet to guide families for devotions around an Advent Wreath.
 The Christmas Pageant at our Christmas Eve service retelling the birth of Christ is a wonderful experience every year.
 Our Saint Nicholas Party is filled with much fun and learning.
 During Lent we encourage youngsters to learn about the Widow’s Mite (she gave all she had) and collect coins in a Mite Box, with contributions given to a local charity.